httpwg/http-extensions/draft-ietf-httpbis-unencoded-digest.md

 processing.
 An attacker that can substitute various parts of an HTTP message presents several risks, {{Sections 6.1, 6.2 and 6.3 of DIGEST-FIELDS}}
 describe relevant considerations and mitigations.

+If a content coding provides encryption features (e.g., see the aes128gcm content coding defined in {{?RFC8188}}), the value of Unencoded-Digest can disclose information on the original data.

 # IANA Considerations